 The relationship has since seen its ups and downs, with Duterte’s online supporters being especially brutal in their criticism of supposed media bias, and in threatening practitioners when it comes to their reporting the killing of drug pushers and even users.
 One can’t blame the more critical media organizations (others are so much less so) from being a little edgy, government being, as has been repeatedly demonstrated in the past, in a position to make things either easy or difficult to the economic interests behind the corporate media.
 Some form of accommodation, some indication that one isn’t really as biased as the media have been pictured in social media would seem to be in order.
 Unfortunately, such compromises, though seemingly reasonable, don’t augur well for adequately performing the duty of the press to satisfy the public need for meaningful information and fair analysis.

 First published in BusinessWorld.
-Image courtesy of Gov.ph.
+Image from Gov.ph.